dustinpfister/blog_posts/_posts/threejs-geometry.md

 layout: post
 categories: three.js
 id: 174
-updated: 2019-07-31 16:36:48
+updated: 2021-04-19 13:17:53
-version: 1.11
+version: 1.12
 ---

 When working with [three.js](https://threejs.org/) there are many built in geometry constructors that can be used to quickly make many simple, common, solid shapes like cubes, and spheres.
-However when getting into making an actual three.js project rather than just yet another simple rotating cube demo, there is going to be a need for a way to make custom geometry.
+However when getting into making an actual three.js project rather than just yet another simple rotating cube demo, there is going to be a need to have a way to make custom geometry.

 <!-- more -->

 There are ways of importing geometry from an external source that was created with a 3d modeling program like blender.
-However what is you want to make a geometry my way of some javaScript, rather than json data?
-This is where the Geometry constructor comes into play.
+However what if you want to make a geometry by way of some javaScript code, rather than external json data?
+This is where the Geometry constructor comes into play, or at least it did before r125.

 ## What to know before hand with three geometry